docker/docs/content/language/php/develop.md

 Open the `src/database.php` file in an IDE or text editor.
 You'll notice that it reads environment variables in order to connect to the database.

-In the `compose.yaml`` file, you'll need to do update the following:
+In the `compose.yaml` file, you'll need to update the following:
 1. Uncomment the database instructions.
 2. Add a secret to the server service to pass in the database password.
 3. Add the database connection environment variables to the server service.